Affidavit of Domicile Template, Free Download 2026

 Notarize and Submit

-Sign the affidavit before a notary public who administers the oath and applies the notary seal.
+Sign the printable affidavit of domicile before a notary public who administers the oath and applies the notary seal.
 Submit the notarized original to the transfer agent, brokerage firm, or financial institution that requested it.
 Keep certified copies for estate records and for filing with any state tax authorities.

 | Feature | Free Template | Custom (AI or Attorney) |